Perfect5th/perfect5th.github.io/_posts/2020-08-16-inheriting-the-technical-interview.md

 layout: post
 title: Inheriting the Technical Interview
 ---
-_N.b., This is an homage to Aphyr's series of "Technical Interview" posts, which are excellent and can be read [here](https://aphyr.com/posts/340-reversing-the-technical-interview), [here](https://aphyr.com/posts/341-hexing-the-technical-interview), and [here](https://aphyr.com/posts/342-typing-the-technical-interview).
-I do not pretend to have even a fraction of the original author's wit and depth of understanding._
+N.b., This is an homage to Aphyr's series of "Technical Interview" posts, which are excellent and can be read [here](https://aphyr.com/posts/340-reversing-the-technical-interview), [here](https://aphyr.com/posts/341-hexing-the-technical-interview), and [here](https://aphyr.com/posts/342-typing-the-technical-interview).
+I do not pretend to have even a fraction of the original author's wit and depth of understanding.

+### The Composite

 He begins to draw.
 His style is rough, untrained, but you can see that a fragment of his soul is that of an _artiste_, buried years ago to appease his new gods and shun the Old Ones.
 What results is a crude, incomplete pictogram of _Yggdrasil_, its branches straining to contain the unworthy weight of the world, its roots, once strong, reduced to fevered memories.
 It has been turned on its head.

 “So, er,” he stumbles.
-You know his next words before they come to him, and you mentally fill in the gaps: Kevin wishes you to recant (TODO)
+You know his next words before they come to him, and you mentally fill in the gaps: Kevin wishes you to _compose_, but not in the way evocative of a river flowing, each fall, eddy, and whirl transforming the water into something newer, but just as pure.
+No, Kevin has asked you to perform a _composition_ for him – in the method oft used to attempt to blunt the sharp edges and footguns of the world by placing a façade in front of them.
+A method akin to that of a trapdoor spider, camouflaging itself with the illusion of solid ground until its prey trapses within the distance of a fang.
+You resign yourself to the compromises you must make to exists in this plane.

+“Ah, I'd like you to demonstrate how you would print a directory structure recursively” he asks, gesturing to his whiteboard petroglyph.
+The tilt of his head and stilted steps immediately put to your mind the noble egret.

-Kevin walks around to stand beside you.
+Kevin then walks around to stand beside you.
 He looks slightly confused, as if the desk hadn't _always_ been a standing desk.

 “Language?” you ask, customarily, eyebrows raised.

 “Whatever you're comfortable with.”
 The words leave Kevin's mouth before he has fully weighed them.
-The implications of this incantation suddenly fill his eyes with fear.
+The possible end-result of the speculative execution of this incantation flicker through his eyes for but a cycle.

 You intertwine your fingers and flex them, arms outstretch.
 Then, tapping the top left key three times for luck, begin: